agilebits/crackme/doc/README.md

 $ chcreator -p  < edited-2018-03-30.json > answers-2018-03-30.json
 ```

 If you just want to check whether the derived keys provided in the source are correct, use the `-t` flag.
-If you don't want to
+This can be used to verify whether a submitted answer is correct.

 ```
 $ chcreator -t < answers-2018-03-30.json